Including Recipes, Tips, and the Equipment You Need

 Make a brine by combining all of the ingredients in a pot and bringing it to a boil.
 Marinate your meat in the brine overnight.

 Make a delicious pig rub by mixing salt, brown sugar, ground coffee, chipotle, and chilis.
 After marinating the meat, apply the rub over it and slow roast your pork in the oven.

-Depending on how much meat you are making, you’ll have to wait up to six hours.
+You’ll have to wait up to six hours depending on how much meat you are making.
 But trust us, the final result will be worth the wait!

 Mouthwatering Baked Camembert

 This simple dish will blow your mind.
 And this is not an exaggeration.
 If you are a cheese fan (and who isn’t), you’ll fall in love with this mouthwatering appetizer.

 All you need is some round camembert (or brie, if you don’t like its particular taste), a clove of garlic, some rosemary, a pinch of chili flakes, and, depending on your taste, some olive oil or some honey.

 Imagine putting cheese in your wood-fired oven, slowly melting it, and dripping crusty bread.

 Heat your oven to 350°F or check the residual heat after cooking any other item and place your cheese in a pot or a container that will resist the heat, create some diamond shape cuttings, and top it with the ingredients.

 Please avoid overcooking the cheese to prevent it from re-solidifying.
 Remember to serve immediately with some crusty bread.